 “This disruption of breast cancer screening is likely to result in a significant increase in cancers diagnosed at late stages and an increased demand for cancer screening procedures as delayed tests are rescheduled,” Lehman said in a press release.
 “We believe our model can avoid reducing or delaying vaccinations and avoid further reduced or delayed breast cancer diagnoses based on confusion amongst patients and/or their providers.”

-If you live in Hollywood, Florida, or the South Florida area in general, and are in need of any medical imaging like a mammogram, then call the Hollywood Diagnostic Center today!
+If you live in Hollywood, Florida, or the South Florida area in general, and are in need of any medical imaging like a mammogram, then call the Hollywood Diagnostics Center today!
 Our medical professionals are ready and willing to help you through these difficult and trying times.
 All of the staff within is friendly and ready to answer any questions you have regarding any medical imaging technologies and procedures being taken during the public health emergency.
-Call the Hollywood Diagnostic Center at Phone: (954) 966-3600 today!
+Call the Hollywood Diagnostics Center at Phone: (954) 966-3600 today!